Credit card basics

 Note that some credit cards, especially rewards credit cards, may charge you an annual fee.

 Though credit cards can be a convenient option to make purchases while also accruing other benefits, it’s possible to fall into long-term, high-interest debt when using them.
 If left unchecked over time, this type of debt can be very damaging to your overall financial condition.

 To avoid that, try to pay off your balance in full every month, and on time.
 This will help improve your credit score by showing that you pay your bills promptly, while avoiding potentially steep late fees.
 Not paying in full means your balance will incur interest expenses and could lead to a growing credit card balance you’re unable to pay over a period of months or even years.
 Note that the entire unpaid balance, including interest and fees, may bear interest.
 This may mean that you’re paying “interest on interest” in a way that can unfortunately compound a destructive debt cycle more quickly than you might think.

 When applying for or using a credit card make sure that you understand the terms of the card, including the interest rate charged and any late fees, as well as the card benefits.
 Understanding these terms can help you enjoy the convenience of credit without falling into unmanageable debt.

 - The views expressed in this article are from Morgan Stanley Wealth Management.
-The original content has been modified for E*TRADE Securities and E*TRADE Capital Management, LLC audiences.
+The original content has been modified for E*TRADE from Morgan Stanley audiences.

 How can E*TRADE from Morgan Stanley help?